Muxtel/VividLayers-Public/README.md

 4. A browser opens with a web client
 5. Import a Dashboard config from `~/Documents/VividLayers/dashboards/`
 6. Enjoy it in preview mode...

-7. Or continue :
+Or continue in a streaming app :

-8. Click on the "Copy URL to clipboard" button (top right)
+7. Click on the "Copy URL to clipboard" button (top right)
-9. Open your streaming app (OBS, vMix...)
+8. Open your streaming app (OBS, vMix...)
-10. Create a Browser input and paste the URL
+9. Create a Browser input and paste the URL
-11. Enjoy
+10. Enjoy

+If you don't want to connect to a distant server you don't need to install VividLayersClient.exe.
+A webclient is allrady included in VividLayersServer.

 # Description
 VividLayers est un ensemble d'applications pour l'habillage et le titrage 2D et pseudo-3D pour la télévision et le streaming vidéo, **multi plateforme** (Windows/OsX/Android) et **multi support** (Desktop/App Smartphone/App Tablette)